ParallelMaths/parallel/pages/8-27-ada-lovelace.md

 My friend Len Fisher, an Australian physicist who lives in Bristol, once pointed out an example of something very unusual, namely a double positive.

 __In the early 1950′s, the esteemed Oxford philosopher J. L. Austin came to Columbia to present a paper about the structural analysis of language.
 He pointed out that, in English, although a double negative implies a positive meaning (i.e. “I’m not unlike my father…”), there is no language in which a double positive implies a negative.
-“Yeah, yeah,” scoffed Morgenbesser from the back of the auditorium.__
+“Yeah, yeah,” scoffed Morgenbesser, a Professor of philosophy at Columbia University, who was sat at the back of the auditorium.__
 {.text-center}